Introduction to Model-Based Derivative-Free Optimization: Incremental Geometry Improvement

 We have seen a similar relationship before, in \eqref{eq_linear_interp_error_tmp3} in the proof of \thmref{thm_fully_linear}.
 Specifically, the vector $\bv$ in \eqref{eq_linear_interp_error_tmp3} is equal to $\blambda(\by)$, and so \eqref{eq_linear_interp_error_tmp2} can be written as

 for all $\by\in B(\bx,\Delta)$.

 The bound \eqref{eq_linear_interp_lagrange_basic} tells us that, just as for higher-order polynomial interpolation in the scalar case (\propref{prop_lebesgue_constant}), the Lebesgue constant $\max_{\by\in B(\bx,\Delta)} \|\blambda(\by)\|_1$ is a useful way to measure the quality of an interpolation model.
-This motivates the following definition, which will apply equally to quadratic interpolation as well as linear.
+However, we will not be able to use the Lebesgue constant to determine how to incrementally improve an interpolation set.
+Instead, we consider $\|\blambda(\by)\|_{\infty}$ in the following definition, which will apply equally to quadratic interpolation as well as linear.